 Broncos return man Trindon Holliday is one of the most dynamic returners in all of football.
 He also has some very legitimate ball security issues, with three fumbles already this year.
 Again, turnovers could play a big role in what should be a close, back-and-forth game.
 It's the type of matchup in which a big game-changing play could come from special teams.

 Bill Belichick vs Jack Del Rio is a massive mismatch.
 Fortunately for the Broncos, Peyton Manning is a pretty damn good offensive coordinator who can help close the gap a little bit.
 Still going with Belichick on this one.
+Injuries:

 Ah yes, injuries.
 Both teams are dealing with some significant injuries, although the Patriots certainly have sustained more losses over the course of the season.